-He’s enthusiastic about physical activity; it may be an obsession with a particular sport or just running around.
-Thanks to practice, he’s proficient at riding a bike, swimming or gymnastics and can master more complex moves like running and kicking a ball.
+At seven-years-old, he’s enthusiastic about physical activity; it may be an obsession with a particular sport or just running around.
+Thanks to practice, he’s proficient at riding a bike, swimming or gymnastics and can master more complex moves such as running and kicking a ball.

-His fine motor skills have developed and he’s more accurate when drawing and writing; this is especially noticeable if he’s had plenty of practice.
+His fine motor skills have developed, and he’s more accurate when drawing and writing; this is especially noticeable if he’s had plenty of practice.

 He may develop adult relationships outside the family, for example with teachers; you can make this a more positive and safer experience by supporting him and arming him with the knowledge and strategies to identify and respond to inappropriate behavior from an adult.
-You need to keep steering him away from making assumptions that lead to stereotyping, especially about gender.
+You may need to steer him away from making assumptions that lead to stereotyping, especially about gender.